Tarun-015/Java_beans/README.md

 2. Calculator.java: A basic Java calculator for performing arithmetic operations.

-3. Loops.java: Example of using for and while loops.

-4. Conditions.java: Example of if-else statements.
+3. Dog: A simple behaviour of dogs.

+4. Student: A simple behaviour of a normal student.

+5. Library: A library system for issuing,returning and adding new books.

+6. Practice: Exploring the math classes of JAVA.

+7. BankSystem: A simple banking system with features deposting,withdrawning and statement